 Built-in RCA Methodologies

 5 Whys should be an actual 5 Whys interface, not just a label on a text field.
 Fishbone diagrams should be visual.
 The tool should coach users on applying methodologies correctly.
+OutageReview provides all of these as structured workflows with built-in guidance.

 Quality Measurement